We embrace rigorous inquiry and exploration.

 FABRICATION

-Prototyping is a vital component of our design process.
-The large-scale project mock-ups we can swiftly iterate in our FabLab, led by Parke MacDowell, are useful both as internal design tools and as a powerful means of communicating complex design intent to clients and builders.
+Our design process is grounded in the art-of-making as a means of discovery.
+Physical artifacts—models, mock-ups, prototypes—are not just representations of ideas; they are tools of inquiry, communication and transformation.
+The large-scale project mock-ups we can swiftly iterate in our FabLAB, led by Parke MacDowell, are useful both as internal design tools and as a powerful means of communicating complex design intent to clients and builders.

 RESEARCH Initiative